 Yeah.

-Well, it's also used by sixteen guys working in the uh in the uh meat rendering plant in uh South Carolina.
+Well, it's also used by 16 guys working in the meat rendering plant in South Carolina.

-Well, what are you gonna and I'm just using that as a hypothetical?
+Well, what are you going to, I'm just using that as a hypothetical.

-Well, the meat rendering plant to the meat uh processing plant has better be verifying their employ uh employees with Social Security Administration.
+Well, the meat rendering plant, the meat processing plant, had better be verifying their employees with Social Security Administration.

-And if they get back a letter saying no, those names don't match with those uh numbers, they've got to have the right as employers to fire those people because right now their fear is as employers, if they fire those people because their Social Security number doesn't match the name, they get a civil rights lawsuit.
+And if they get back a letter saying, no, those names don't match with those numbers, they've got to have the right as employers to fire those people because right now their fear is, as employers, if they fire those people because their Social Security number doesn't match the name, they get a civil rights lawsuit.

 They get an unfair termination, an unlawful termination lawsuit.